AdeloreSimiloluwa/kubeflow-scenarios/deploying-kubeflow/step-deploying-tfjob.md

-View an example of the TFJob by running `cat example.yaml`{{execute}}
+TfJob provides a Kubernetes custom resource that makes it easy to run distributed or non-distributed TensorFlow jobs on Kubernetes.
+The TFJob controller takes a YAML specification for a master, parameter servers, and workers to help run distributed Tensorflow.

+## Purpose

+TFJob is a Kubernetes custom resource designed for running distributed or non-distributed TensorFlow jobs on Kubernetes.
+A Custom Resource Definition (CRD) provides the ability to create and manage TF Jobs in the same fashion as built-in Kubernetes resources.

+Once deployed, the CRD can configure the TensorFlow job based on the environment, allowing users to focus on machine learning instead of infrastructure.

+## Defining TFJob

-The TFJob can be deployed by running `kubectl apply -f example.yaml`{{execute}}
+To deploy the previous Tensorflow workload on Kubernetes via Kubeflow, a TFJob definition is required.
+The definition in this scenario can be viewed by running `cat example.yaml`{{execute}}

-The job is made up of one master, one worker and two parameter servers.The workload is defined in the Docker Image __gcr.io/tf-on-k8s-dogfood/tf_sample:dc944ff__.

-The next step will explain the Job and how to access the results.

-### Job Deployment Replica Types
+The definition defines three components:

-__Master__: A job must have one and only one master.
+__Master__: Each job must have one master.
 The master will coordinate training operations execution between workers.

 __Worker__: A job can have 0 to N workers.
 Each worker process runs the same model, providing parameters for processing to a Parameter Server.

 __PS__: A job can have 0 to N parameter servers.
 Parameter server enables you to scale your model across multiple machines.

 More information can be found at https://www.tensorflow.org/deploy/distributed

+## Deploying TfJob

+The TFJob can be deployed by running `kubectl apply -f example.yaml`{{execute}}

+By deploying the job, Kubernetes will schedule the workloads for execution across the available nodes.
+As part of the deployment, Kubeflow will configure Tensorflow with the required settings allowing the different components to communicate.

+The next step will explain the Job and how to access the results.